Skip to main content

 2. Code for add-ons when possible, but don’t unbundle

-Don’t miss opportunities to include add-on codes for spine procedures.
+Don’t miss opportunities to include add-on codes for ASC spine procedures.
 When coding for multiple level procedures, you’ll want to code the primary procedure first and use an add-on codes for the second and any additional levels.

 However, you should review each procedure code with CCI bundling edits and pay close attention to CPT guidelines.
 You don’t want to incorrectly unbundle CPT codes.
 In general, when two services are performed at the same spinal level, you should not report the bundled procedure.